Smooth profinite groups, I: geometrizing Kummer theory: Recollections on Witt vectors and Witt modules.

 \section{Recollections on Witt vectors and Witt modules.}

-Let $A$ be a ring of characteristic $p$.
+In this first paper, \textit{Witt vectors are considered over $\F_p$-schemes only.}\\ Let $A$ be a ring of characteristic $p$.
 We denote by $\W(A)$ the ring of $p$-typical Witt vectors built out of $A$.
-Set-wise, $\W(A)$ is simply $A^{\mathbb{N}}$, and the ring structure on $\W(A)$ is derived from the universal Witt polynomials (see \cite{SeCL}).
-For a thorough exposition of Witt modules and Witt vector bundles, see \cite{DCFL}, where an alternative construction of Witt vectors is provided, using divided powers of abelian groups.
+Set-wise, $\W(A)$ is simply $A^{\mathbb{N}}$ with the ring structure derived from universal Witt polynomials (see \cite{SeCL}).
+For a thorough exposition of Witt modules and Witt vector bundles, see \cite{DCFL} and \cite{DCFOr}, where an alternative construction of Witt vectors is provided, using divided powers of abelian groups.

 The ring of Witt vectors $\W(A)$ is endowed with a Verschiebung (additive) morphism